V0.4 Quick Play Guide

 On the system sidepanel, for each planet your empire controls, there will be a box with three pictures, two rows of horizontal bars, and some numbers below.
 These are the focus selector and meter indicators.
 The icons in the boxes represent the three resources in FreeOrion.
 The bars represent the current maximum values of the meters for the resources on the planet, and the numbers the change in the current meter value in the next turn.

-There are three main resources in FreeOrion.
+There are two main resources in FreeOrion.
 These are:

-- The blue gear represents industry.
-Industry is used with minerals to calculate Production Points.
-You need one mineral point and one industry point to generate one Production Point.
+- The orange gear represents industry, and is counted in terms of Production Points.
 Production points are used on the Production screen, which is accessed by clicking the "Production" button at the top right of the screen.
 By producing ships and buildings, you can explore the galaxy, defend your empire, conquer other empires, and get beneficial effects for your planets.